chewxy/skiprope/README.md

 I started by moving more and more things off the heap, and onto the stack.
 As I wondered how to incorporate a search structure using a skiplist, I stumbled onto a well developed library for C, [librope](https://github.com/josephg/librope).

 It had everything I had wanted: a rope-like structure, using skiplists to find nodes, minimal allocations on heap, and a solution to my problem wrt keeping the skiplists off heap.
 The solution turned out to be to be the `skiplist` data structure, without a pointer.
 So I ended up adapting most of Joseph Gentle's algorithm.
 So this library owes most of its work to Joseph Gentle.

+Hours before releasing this library, I had a consult by Egon Elbre, who gave good advice on whether just sticking with `[]rune` was a good idea.
+He managed to convince me that it isn't, so the first pull request was made to update this library to deal with `[]byte` instead.
+As a result, memory use went down 40B/op at the cost of an increase of about 30 ns/op.
+The number can be further shaved down with better optimizations.